safaricom/LNMOnlineAndroidSample/README.md

 # LNMOnlineAndroidSample
 Lipa Na MPESA Online Android Sample Application

-This is to demonstrate implementation of the Lipa Na MPESA Online API from the (https://developer.safaricom.co.ke/ "Safaricom Developer Portal")
+This is to demonstrate implementation of the Lipa Na MPESA Online API from the Safaricom Developer Portal https://developer.safaricom.co.ke/

 ##  Installation
 1. Create and account on the Safaricom Developer Portal -> https://developer.safaricom.co.ke/